wwicak/mcp-perplexity/README.md

 ### Tools

 - **ask_perplexity**: Request expert programming assistance through Perplexity.
 Focuses on coding solutions, error debugging, and technical explanations.
 Returns responses with source citations and alternative suggestions.
+- **chat_perplexity**: Maintains ongoing conversations with Perplexity AI.
+Creates new chats or continues existing ones with full history context.
+Returns chat ID for future continuation.

 ## Key Features

 - **Streaming Responses with Progress Reporting:**  Provides a more interactive experience by streaming responses and reporting progress during long queries.
 - **Simplified Tool Parameters:** The `ask_perplexity` tool now only requires a `query` parameter, simplifying its usage.
 - **Model Configuration via Environment Variable:**  Allows you to specify the Perplexity model using the `PERPLEXITY_MODEL` environment variable for flexible model selection.
+You can also specify `PERPLEXITY_MODEL_ASK` and `PERPLEXITY_MODEL_CHAT` to use different models for the `ask_perplexity` and `chat_perplexity` tools, respectively.
+These will override `PERPLEXITY_MODEL`.
 - **Improved Error Handling and Robustness:** Incorporates better error handling and more robust API interaction.
+- **Longer Chat IDs** Chat IDs are now longer.

 ## Quickstart